ZhouQiangwei/dmtools-docs/source/function/pydmtools.rst

 **A note on coordinates and library using**

 DM files use 1-based coordinates.
-And pydmtools and dmtools are based on libbigwig and pyBigWig
+And pydmtools are based on libbigwig and pyBigWig

 .. tip:: For feature requests or bug reports please open an issue `on github <http://github.com/ZhouQiangwei/pydmtools>`__.